 Foreign Securities.
 The securities held by the underlying investment companies in which the Free Market International Equity Fund invests are generally traded or denominated in foreign currencies.
 In addition, many of the securities held by the underlying investment companies in which the Free Market Fixed Income Fund invests are traded or denominated in foreign currencies.
 Investments in securities of foreign entities and securities denominated or traded in foreign currencies involve special risks.
 These include possible political and economic instability and the possible imposition of exchange controls or other restrictions on investments.
 Changes in foreign currency rates relative to the U.S. dollar will affect the U.S. dollar value of an underlying investment company's assets denominated or quoted in currencies other than the U.S. dollar.
 Emerging market investments offer the potential for significant gains but also involve greater risks than investing in more developed countries.
-Political or economic instability, lack of market liquidity and government actions such as currency controls or seizure of private business or property may be more likely in emerging markets.
+Political or economic instability, less publicly available information, less stringent investor protections, lack of market liquidity and government actions such as currency controls or seizure of private business or property may be more likely in emerging markets.
+In addition, the legal remedies for investors in emerging markets may be more limited than the remedies available in the U.S., and the ability of U.S. authorities (e.g., SEC and the U.S. Department of Justice) to bring actions against bad actors may be limited.